PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

 <a id="with_dds"></a>
 ### Build and Test (XRCE-DDS)

-`Tools/simulation/gazebo-classic/sitl_multiple_run.sh` can be used to simulate multiple vehicles based on xrce-dds in Gazebo Classic.
+`Tools/simulation/gazebo-classic/sitl_multiple_run.sh` can be used to simulate multiple vehicles connected via XRCE-DDS in Gazebo Classic.

 :::note
 You will need to have installed the XRCE-DDS dependencies.